Teresa Wright in the 1950s: From Marlon Brando leading lady to spinsters and mother roles in less than five years

 - In George Cukor’s unfairly neglected The Actress (1953), based on Ruth Gordon’s autobiographical play Years Ago, Wright effectively portrayed the wife of Spencer Tracy (18 years her senior) and the mother of Jean Simmons (10 years her junior).
 Curiously, her role had been initially offered to Maureen Stapleton, who was seven years her junior.

-- In William A. Wellman’s experimental Western Track of the Cat (1954), Wright was cast as the old-maid sister of her Pursued leading man, Robert Mitchum, now the much bigger star.
+- In William A. Wellman’s experimental color Western/family drama Track of the Cat (1954), Wright was cast as the embittered old-maid sister of her Pursued leading man, Robert Mitchum, now the much bigger star.

 Final movies leads: Moms and reincarnated Irishwoman